aws-samples/aws-waf-classic-workshop/docs/step-2.md

 * Ignored Suffixes: requests accessing this type of resource will not count to request threshold.
 By default, this list is empty.
 * URI List: use this to define a custom request threshold and block period for specifics URLs.
 By default, this list is empty.

-The goal now is to apply customizations and check how it affects the log parser behavior.
+The goal now is to apply customisations and check how it affects the log parser behavior.

 ### 2.1.2 Customising the HTTP Log Parser